 Submission through ICDP at any time, open submission deadline.
 Proponents should email a single PDF file to: proposal.submission@icdp-online.org.
-At the same time, the same proposal PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org.
+Once notification is received from ICDP that a L2S Workshop Proposal is in the ICDP system, the same proposal PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org.